Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 .. image:: img/gsd-7.png
 	    :align: center

-You’ve already confirmed that the CCM kit binded to your Cloud ID account in the previous step.
+You’ve already confirmed that the CCM kit successfully binded to your Cloud ID account in previous sections.
 We’ll now outline the steps you need to take to set up your AWS instance so that you can connect your CCM kit to your Product Cloud.

 1. Execute the CloudFormation template

    CloudFormation is an AWS service that helps in setting up the required resources in AWS through a template (JSON or YAML file).
 Executing a CloudFormation template creates a stack in the AWS CloudFormation service.
 A stack is a collection of AWS resources.

-   The template for creating AWS resources required for connecting the IFW956810 evaluation kit to the AWS IoT Core is already created by INFINEON and stored in Amazon S3 storage.
-The stack created by this template provides some outputs that can be used to establish a channel of back-end cloud communication between your CIRRENT™ account and your AWS account.
+The template for creating the AWS resources needed to connect the IFW956810 evaluation kit to AWS IoT Core is already created by INFINEON and stored in Amazon S3 storage.
+The stack created by this template provides some outputs that can be used to establish a channel of back-end device communication between your CIRRENT™ account and your AWS account.

 You need to execute the CloudFormation template only once per AWS account in a region.
 The same stack can be reused to provision multiple kits to the AWS account in that region.
 Instructions for the Infineon-provided CloudFormation template can be found here.

 2. Create a Product Cloud API

    A Product Cloud API is a software interface that allows the CIRRENT™ Cloud to communicate with your AWS developer account.
-To achieve this, the Product Cloud API requires certain AWS developer account details including the AWS Gateway ID obtained as part of the AWS CloudFormation template output.
-This API must be executed once per CIRRENT™ account.
-The same API can be used to provision production CCM devices from your CIRRENT™ account to your AWS account.
+To achieve this, the Product Cloud API requires certain AWS developer account details.
+That includes the AWS Gateway ID obtained as part of the AWS CloudFormation template output.
+This API configuration must be executed once per CIRRENT™ account.
+The same API account can be used to provision production CCM devices from your CIRRENT™ account to your AWS account.
 Instructions for configuring the Product Cloud API are here.

 3. Provision and prepare to connect the kit to your AWS account.